karthik25/SimpleRules/ReadMe.md

     public string ConfirmPassword { get; set; }
 }
 ```
-In the above class the property that is decorated with the `EqualTo` attribute will be referred to as the "source" and the property identified by the argument to this attribute (`Password` in this case) will be referred to as the "target".
+In the above class the property that is decorated with the `EqualTo` attribute will be referred to as the **"source"** and the property identified by the argument to this attribute (`Password` in this case) will be referred to as the **"target"**.
 For any source there could be multiple targets (i.e. rules).

 ### Basic Usage

-Lets say you have a User object and you need to validate if the `Password` property matches the `ConfirmPassword` property, `EmailAddress` and `PhoneNumber` properties match their appropriate pattern.
+Lets say you have a User object and you need to validate if the `Password` property matches the `ConfirmPassword` property and also if the `EmailAddress` and `PhoneNumber` properties match their appropriate pattern, as suggested by their names.
 Here is what you could do:

 ```csharp
 public class User